louisds/Machine-Learning/Classical-Supervised-Learning/Linear-Regression/README.md

 3. **Normality:** The errors are normally distributed, such that $\varepsilon \sim N(0, \ \sigma^2)$.
 One way to check for normality is to examine the distribution of the residuals.
 If the distribution of the residuals is not approximately normal, this may indicate a violation of the normality assumption.
 4. **Homoscedasticity:** The variance of the errors is constant across all levels of the independent variables.
 Violations of the homoscedasticity assumption can lead to biased estimates of the coefficients and incorrect standard errors.
 One way to check for homoscedasticity is to examine the residuals (the differences between the observed values of the dependent variable and the predicted values) against the predicted values.
 If the spread of the residuals is not constant across all predicted values, this may indicate a violation of the homoscedasticity assumption.

+Linear regression is starting point in the machine learning journey, as it is the foundation for more sophisticated topics like regularization, support vector machines, and neural networks.

 ## Simple Linear Regression